jellyfysh/MCMCNutshell/README.md

 The [Python directory](https://github.com/jellyfysh/MCMCNutshell/blob/master/Python)
-contains thirteen simulations of one particle subject to a one-dimensional anharmonic potential, both at constant energy (Algorithm 00) and at constant temperature (Algorithms from 01 to 12), as discussed in the paper.
+contains thirteen simulations of one particle subject to a one-dimensional anharmonic potential, both at constant energy (Algorithm 0) and at constant temperature (Algorithms from 1 to 12), as discussed in the paper.
 In every program, $\beta = 1$ is understood.

-The implementation of Algorithm 00 is self-contained: it samples the position of the particle and compares the experimental histogram with the theoretical result, given by Equation (7) in Section IIA.
+The implementation of Algorithm 0 is self-contained: it samples the position of the particle and compares the experimental histogram with the theoretical result, given by Equation (7) in Section IIA.

-The implementations of Algorithms from 01 to 12 all sample the position of the particle and store the results in a text file.
+Algorithms from 1 to 12 all sample the position of the particle and store the results in a text file.
 To compare the experimental histograms with the theoretical Boltzmann distribution, it suffices to produce the data with the concerned program and then run the script